szfeup/cse185-spring18-week6/CSE185_Week6_PartI.md

 Now switch over to the PRIDE inspector.
 Go to Open -> Open Files -> and navigate to the file `public/week6/telomere_ms.mzXML`.
 It may take a minute or two to load.

 Click on the "spectrum" tab.
-The bottom window shows a list of every scan from this sample (only the first 100 are shown, you can load more in 100-scan batches with the load more button).
+The bottom window shows a list of every scan from this sample (only the first 100 are shown, you can load more in 100-scan batches with the Load Next button).
 The top window shows the spectra corresponding to that scan.
 Each peak represents an individual fragment.
 The y axis shows its abundance, and the x-axis shows its mass/charge ratio.
 Use pride inspector (you may have to look around the window or try other tabs) to answer the following questions:

 **In the first spectrum that loaded (spectrum ID 4970), what is the m/z ratio of the most intense peak?
 (You can see this by hovering your mouse over that peak).**